 VanishInbox

-A Discord sign-up form with a disposable email address filled in and the phone number field marked as optional
+A Discord sign-up form with a temp email address filled in and the phone number field marked as optional

-This guide covers how to sign up for Discord while keeping your contact information private, what actually causes phone verification to kick in, and how to configure your account settings properly once you're in.
+This guide covers how to sign up for Discord using a temp email, what causes phone verification to kick in, and how to configure your account settings properly once you're in.

 At registration, Discord requires a valid email address and asks you to verify it by clicking a link.
 That's the baseline for every new account.

 Phone verification is a separate, additional step that Discord doesn't require by default for most accounts.
-It gets triggered in specific situations:
+Specific situations trigger it:

 • Your IP address or behaviour pattern matches a known spam or bot signature